 Packaging makes up for a crucial part of running a food delivery business.
 No matter how good your food is, if it’s not handled well, it would end ruining the entire customer experience and bring a bad name to your brand.
 Packaging also depends on the type of food you’re serving.
 You would need plastic containers, boxes, spoons, etc to ensure proper packaging of your food.

 Since there is no Front of the House, you don’t need a lot of people in your cloud kitchen.
-You can easily open shop with 2-3 people who’d be focused on preparing and delivering the food.
+You can easily open a cloud kitchen with 4-5 people who’d be focused on preparing and delivering the food.
 If you have multiple brands operating from the same kitchen, the same chef can prepare food for different brands.
 It is advisable to start with a small team and you can hire more staff when the incoming order volumes increase.

 Read in detail how you can open a cloud kitchen business here.